-- They are closed.
+- are closed.
 They live in your world;

 Some characteristics that a Japanese thinks of the Westerner:

-- He only lives in a party and has no commitment;
+- He only lives at parties and has no commitments;

 - He is not faithful in what he says, that is, he cannot be trusted;